pymupdf/PyMuPDF/docs/functions.rst

       PDF only: Clean and concatenate all :data:`contents` objects associated with this page.
 "Cleaning" includes syntactical corrections, standardizations and "pretty printing" of the contents stream.
 Discrepancies between :data:`contents` and :data:`resources` objects will also be corrected if sanitize is true.
 See :meth:`Page.getContents` for more details.

       Changed in version 1.16.0 Annotations are no longer implicitely cleaned by this method.
-Use :meth:`Annot._cleanContents` separately.
+Use :meth:`Annot.cleanContents` separately.

       :arg bool sanitize: *(new in v1.17.6)* if true, synchronization between resources and their actual use in the contents object is snychronized.
 For example, if a font is not actually used for any text of the page, then it will be deleted from the ``/Resources/Font`` object.